captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-You know, we had dinner with that miserable Giuliani cocksucker last week me and Audrey -- a departmental brass thing -- some crappy French place costs ten dollars for a Diet Coke --
+You know, we had dinner with that miserable Giuliani cocksucker last week me and Audrey—a departmental brass thing—some crappy French place costs ten dollars for a Diet Coke—

 ---